zacfilan/brimstone-recorder/README.md

 Brimstone records screenshots of every user action performed.
 When a user performs an action she is implicitly indicating that the screen is in the expected completed state of the *previous* user action performed.
 In this way, the user implicitly determines the screen states required between actions.
 Brimstone uses this information during playback to determine timing and correctness of each user action.

-Brimstone directly uses the chrome devtools protocol via the chrome.debugger API to control the browser.
+Brimstone uses the [chrome devtools protocol](https://chromedevtools.github.io/devtools-protocol/1-3) (CDP) via the [chrome.debugger](https://developer.chrome.com/docs/extensions/reference/debugger/) chrome extension API to control the browser.
+The CDP is the underlying API that automation tools like [puppeteer](https://developers.google.com/web/tools/puppeteer) and [selenium](https://www.selenium.dev/) (via [chromedriver](https://chromedriver.chromium.org/)) ultimately use to control the chrome browser.

 # Who?